Did you ever wonder if there were hummingbird predators?

 Dragonfly - I was personally worried about these predators.
 We live near a lake and have a lot of dragonflies in our backyard.
 I was relieved to learn that there are only a few reports of dragonflies killing hummingbirds.
 Actually, there isn’t any real proof that this very light insect could carry the weight of a hummingbird.

-Praying Mantis - specifically the large Chinese Mantis was imported from China and released in gardens as a predator on insects that eat ornamental plants.
+Praying Mantis - specifically the large Chinese Mantis was imported from China and released in gardens as a predator on insects that eat ornamental plants but they can also be a hummingbird predator.

 I find this to be a concern.
 It seems a good idea to check into the possibilities of what other prey these insects might have their eyes on with each release.